20 soccer drills for coaches and players 2026

 ➔ Exercise level: Easy

-➔ Equipment needed: Ball and goal
+➔ Equipment needed: Ball and goalie

 One-touch shooting